fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 #### 9.2

-Write a function that calculates the average time of input _daily exercise hours_ and compares the to the value to the _target amount_ of daily hours and returns an object that includes the following values:
+Write a function that calculates the average time of input _daily exercise hours_ and compares it to the value to the _target amount_ of daily hours and returns an object that includes the following values:

   - the number of days
   - the number of training days